john-nance/HTMLHelp/HTMLHelp/Docs/03_Writing Content/06_Advanced_Usage.md

 ## Caching the help folders

 By default the help folders are scanned once when the application is started.
-You can refresh the cache after changes using the clearcache action.
+You can refresh the cache after changes using the ClearCache action.

 ... pureHelp/default.aspx**?Action=ClearCache**